Hells Angels MC criminal allegations and incidents in Canada: Manitoba

-This long-term covert investigation was initiated by the Manitoba Integrated Organized Crime Task Force, which was established in the spring of 2004 when an Agreement was signed between the Winnipeg Police Service, the RCMP, the Brandon Police Service and the Province of Manitoba.
+This long-term covert investigation was initiated by the Manitoba Integrated Organized Crime Task Force, which was established in the spring of 2004 when an Agreement was signed between the Winnipeg Police Service, the RCMP, the Brandon Police Service and the province of Manitoba.
 The mandate of the task force was to disrupt and dismantle organized crime in the province of Manitoba.

 On December 12, 2007, Project Drill came to an end, with Winnipeg Police raiding the Hells Angels clubhouse on Scotia Street.
 Project Drill started the previous evening with arrests in Thompson and continued throughout the night and early morning in Winnipeg and St. Pierre-Jolys.
 During the course of Project Drill, police seized vehicles, approximately $70,000 cash, firearms, marijuana, Hells Angel related documents/property and other offense related property.
 As of December 12, 14 people were in custody and four were still being sought.

 Police said it was the second time the chapter president was the target in a police sting since the gang set up shop in the city in 2001.
 Hells Angels prospect member Al LeBras was also arrested at his Barber Street home in Wednesday's raids.

-The recently amended Criminal Property Forfeiture Act gives the province the power to seize the proceeds of crime.
+The 2004 Criminal Property Forfeiture Act gives the province the power to seize the proceeds of crime.
 Police have exercised similar authority against Hells Angels members in other Canadian cities.

 On December 2, 2009, Project Divide culminated with 26 arrests, and 8 arrest warrants still outstanding after the year-long investigation.
 The investigation and arrests targeted alleged drug-trafficking and related activities of the Zig Zag Crew – a puppet club of the Hells Angels Winnipeg chapter.